stevegt/git-devops/README.md

 implementation of a form of version control in which file content and process execution are both first-class primitives.
-The aim of these primitives is ultimately to control the bits on disk, either by writing directly over them, or running another process that does so.
+The aim of these primitives is ultimately to control the bits on disk, either by writing directly over them, or by running another process that does so.

 Git is a pretty good distributed version control system, but its DVCS frontend is optimized for application development, and lacks many of